 - Prevent double taxation caused by tax jurisdiction overlap

-- Eliminate tax avoidance and evasion in relation to various types of income flows between Hong Kong and DTA partners
+- Eliminate tax avoidance and evasion concerning various types of income flows between Hong Kong and DTA partners

 - Determine the tax rules and jurisdictional authority that will govern transaction trade